History of the CDA Big Band

 From left to right:

-Sax section: Bruce English, ?
-Jim Barnett, Ron Farnsworth, Sandi Farnsworth
+Sax section: Bruce English, Jon Harwood Jr, Jim Barnett, Ron Farnsworth, Sandi Farnsworth

-Trombone Section: ?, ?, Stan Schedler, Denny Burt
+Trombone Section: ?, John Wayne Taylor, Stan Schedler, Denny Burt

 Rhythm Section: ?, ?, ?